- 1What Is Hyperthyroidism?

 Medications - Medicines that contain high amounts of iodine can result in hyperthyroidism.
 Examples are Amiodarone, Lithium, etc.

-Taking Too Much Thyroid Hormone Medicine - If you are under treatment for hypothyroidism, it is crucial to check your hormone levels every year, as taking too much thyroid hormone medicine might result in hyperthyroidism.
+Taking Too Much Thyroid Hormone Medicine - If an individual is under treatment for hypothyroidism, it is crucial to check the hormone levels every year, as taking too much thyroid hormone medicine might result in hyperthyroidism.

 Mild hyperthyroidism usually does not cause any symptoms and goes unnoticed.
 The symptoms seen are different for different people.
 The most common symptoms include: